2021 ESA Annual Meeting

 After acceptance decisions have been made and the scheduling for the meeting is underway, cancellations and schedule changes are very disruptive to meeting planning.
 It is therefore very important that session organizers obtain firm commitments from their invited speakers before submitting their proposal.
 If a proposal is accepted, the organizer will be required to submit an up to date version of the session details and confirmed speaker list within a few weeks of acceptance.
-Organizers will be informed of their session’s time and date in early March.

 In a hybrid meeting scenario, some Inspire sessions will be scheduled in person at the convention center and some will be online only.
 Organizer preferences indicated during proposal submission will be considered during this process, but we cannot guarantee that every session that requests to be held in person will be able to do so.

 - In person sessions will be similar to recent years, with appropriate social distancing measures and deep cleaning of rooms between sessions.
 These may be scheduled for any oral session timeslot between Monday afternoon and Thursday afternoon.
 In person sessions will be 90 minutes long.
 There will be no time scheduled between individual presentations for questions and answers.
 Instead the remainder of the session time (typically at least 30 minutes) will be used for extended discussion.

 - Online sessions will include on demand talks available the week before the meeting and one hour of live discussion scheduled during the meeting.
 Live discussions may be scheduled for any timeslot Monday through Thursday.